 When James is talking about "useless" faith he is talking about faith that is dead and by that he means faith that is not being put to use.
 It is like having a thoroughbred race horse but never taking it out of the barn to race.
 Even though it is not taken out of the barn, it is still a racehorse but it is not the runner that God made it to be.
 The same is true with faith in that many have faith in Jesus for salvation but they leave it in the barn.
 They do not realize the blessing of taking it out and putting it to work which will strengthen and help the believer to grow closer to God.
 James uses the example of Abraham and Isaac to demonstrate how faith and action go hand in hand.

-And the scripture was fulfilled that says, 'Abraham believed God, and it was credited to him as righteousness, and he was called God's friend.
-You see that a person is justified by what he does and not by faith alone.
+and the passage of the Tanakh was fulfilled which says, "Avraham had faith in God, and it was credited to his account as righteousness."
+He was even called God's friend.
+You see that a person is declared righteous because of actions and not because of faith alone.

 The scripture quoted here is from Genesis 15:6 and refers to the fact that God told Abram that his children would be as numerous as the stars in the sky and, even though he was an old man, he believed God.
 Justification is a legal term where an accused person is declared to be not guilty.
 James is talking about the fact that we are declared not guilty of sin because of our faith in Jesus Christ but he is also saying that, if we have faith in Jesus, there will be outward demonstration of it (works).
 You can think of your walk as an apple tree where faith in Jesus is the roots which nourish the tree.
 An apple tree when fed by the roots will produce fruit because that is what God created it to do.
 The same thing is true of a Christian in that, if we have a saving faith, we will produce fruit.